When to plant Radicchio in Will County, IL

 Will County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 23 and first fall frost is October 17.

-Will County County sits in USDA Zone 6a.
+Will County sits in USDA Zone 6a.
 Radicchio grows reliably in zones 4a through 10b, so it's a good fit here.

-Can Radicchio grow in Will County County's climate?
+Can Radicchio grow in Will County's climate?

 Your Will County Garden Planner — Free